Richard Konteh: APC party leadership campaign

-Konteh and the other aspirants has also claimed that under the APC leadership of Samura Kamara, the party had lost a very important election that was easily winnable, and as a result lost a significant number of seats in parliament, and has also lost trust among Sierra Leoneans, even in its traditional stronghold in Northern Sierra Leone.
-Konteh and the other aspirants said the party will continue to lose even more support unless there is a change in leadership, and the party puts more effort in promoting unity, and take a new direction to care more about the interest of Sierra Leoneans.
-The APC is thought to be divided between the old guards wing, and the younger generation wing of the party seeking reforms.
+Konteh and the other aspirants have also claimed that under the APC leadership of Samura Kamara, the party had lost a very important election that was easily winnable and, as a result, lost a significant number of seats in parliament, and has also lost trust among Sierra Leoneans, even in its traditional stronghold in Northern Sierra Leone.
+Konteh and the other aspirants said the party would continue to lose even more support unless there was a change in leadership, and the party would put more effort into promoting unity and taking a new direction to care more about the interests of Sierra Leoneans.
+The APC is divided between the old guard wing and the younger generation wing of the party seeking reforms.

+During the February 18th and 19th, 2023 National Delegates Conference of the All People's Congress (APC) party held at the party's Regional Office in Makeni City, Dr. Richard Konteh finished in second place in the delegate voting exercise.
+Several reports have raised concerns regarding irregularities in the voting process, with some observers characterizing the event as resembling a coronation rather than a conventional competitive election.